 7. Ensuring that the integrations to other services work (Facebook, Twitter, Google, etc)

 8. Checking that user can navigate through the most common navigation paths

 10. Ensuring that all reporting that app does is working and produces right kind of data to the server side

-Once you have your functional test suite in place and producing robust and repeatable results on wide variety of real devices for your native apps and mobile web sites on main platforms (at least Android and iOS) it is time to define a set of target devices where everything must work 100%.
+Once you have your functional test suite in place and producing robust and repeatable results on a wide variety of real devices for your native apps and mobile websites on main platforms (at least Android and iOS) it is time to define a set of target devices where everything must work 100%.
 This list varies from year to year and it should contain:

-1. Most popular Android devices from this and previous year
+1. Most popular Android & iOS devices from this and previous year

 3. All expected Holiday Sales blockbuster devices

 As the Holiday season is a very important time for the sales of new mobile devices remember to include the expected blockbusters for each holiday season as these will be the devices that will run your latest app and access your web site.